Eco-CO2/energy_analysis_toolbox/doc/index.rst

         Saw a typo in the documentation?
 Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving |et|.
+The contributing guidelines will guide you through the process of improving |eat|.

         .. button-ref:: developer_guide/index
             :expand: